zhijieshi/cse3666/myhdl/README.md

 1 1 | 1   1
 ```

 The following is the output of `mux2.py`.
-This file has three implementations of
+This file has three implementations
-the 2-1 multiplexor.
+of the 2-1 multiplexor.

 ```
-# In your virtual envrionment, run "python mux2.py"
+# command: python mux2.py
 a b s | z1 z2 z3
 0 0 0 | 0  0  0
 1 0 0 | 1  1  1